BxCppDev/Bayeux/README.rst

   ..

-* docutils  (http://docutils.sourceforge.net/)  is also  useful  to generate documentation from ReST format in user friendly format:
+* docutils  (http://docutils.sourceforge.net/)  is also  useful  to generate documentation from ReST format in user friendly format (optional):

-  On Ubuntu, this implies the installation of the following packages:
+  On Ubuntu 20.04, this implies the installation of the following packages:

   .. code:: sh

-     $ sudo apt-get install python-docutils
+     $ sudo apt-get install docutils-common python-docutils
      $ sudo apt-get install rst2pdf
   ..